Parenting Tweens: Annoying Ways Tweens Show Their Parents Love

 I think our family has officially reached the older-elementary-school-age-when-bugging-mom-is-fun-entertainment stage.
 This is new territory for me.

-If you’re parenting tweens, be encouraged by reading the full Create Family Connection Series.
+If you’re parenting tweens, be encouraged by reading more in the Create Family Connection Series.

 We all want to feel connected to our family.
 I know, I do.